powerhouse-industries/SplitText/README.md

 # SplitText
 Dynamic Multi-Line Padded Text

-*It works, bit is very much a WIP.*
+*It works, but is very much a WIP.*

 ## Usage